Some people have a love affair with food, while others choose a more business-like arrangement.

 I blink twice, then start on another forkful.

 “And your skin’s a weird color,” she goes on.
-Years ago, before anyone accused me of being old or malnourished, in the glam tram (make-up trailer) for a movie I was in, the make-up artist scrunched up her face while looking at mine and barked at her assistant to do something about “all the green” that was presumably my face.
+Years ago, before anyone accused me of being old or malnourished, in the glam tram (makeup trailer) of a movie I acted in, the makeup artist scrunched up her face while looking at mine and barked at her assistant to do something about “all the green” that was presumably my face.

-To my friend I say, “It’s been said I tend towards a tinge of green in a certain light.”
+To my friend I say, “It’s been said I tend toward a tinge of green in a certain light.”
 It’s called “olive.”
 It’s my Middle Eastern ethnicity and it’s always been there.
 What’s weird is you noticing it only now, Friend Who’s Known Me For Years.